Gavan228/Holy-Unblocker/README.md

 **Be sure to join Titanium Network's Discord for more official site links:** <a href="https://discord.gg/unblock">https://discord.gg/unblock</a>

-Simply do `%proxy hu` in `#proxy-commands` for more Holy Unblocker links on the TN Discord server.
+Simpely do `%proxy hu` in `#proxy-commands` for more Holy Unblocker links on the TN Discord server.

 <img src="https://raw.githubusercontent.com/titaniumnetwork-dev/Holy-Unblocker/master/views/assets/img/preview/hu-v5.0.0-preview.png"></img>